fahadAziz44/software-engineering-test-task/README.md

 - Docker ("Minimal as possible"): This was a key focus.
 The final image is 36.4MB (a 98% reduction from a 1.8GB naive build).
 This was achieved with a distroless base, which also runs as a nonroot user for security.
 See the full analysis in [DOCKER_SIZE_OPTIMIZATION.md](./docs/DOCKER_SIZE_OPTIMIZATION.md).

-- Hardcoded DSN: All hardcoded credentials were removed.
-The app now follows 12-Factor principles, loading non-sensitive config from config.yaml and reading sensitive secrets (DB_USER, DB_PASSWORD) from the environment.
+- Configuration: All hardcoded credentials were removed.
+The app now follows environment-based configuration (no config files).
+All settings (database host, port, credentials, server port) come from environment variables, making it cloud ready for any platform.

 - JSON Logging: A structured log/slog JSON logging middleware was implemented (internal/middleware/logger.go).
 It injects a request_id for traceability and automatically logs request/response metadata.
 See [JSON_LOGGING_IMPLEMENTATION.md](./docs/JSON_LOGGING_IMPLEMENTATION.md) for details.